ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

--  If the fix for a problem meets the requirements for a SRU and has also been tested to successfully solve the bug, then the next step depends on whether the fix is serious enough to be directly applied an Ubuntu kernel series or whether it should go in via upstream stable (as long as that is appropriate).
+-  If the fix for a problem meets the requirements for a SRU and has also been tested to successfully solve the bug, then the next step depends on whether the fix is serious enough to be directly applied an Ubuntu kernel series and/or whether it should go in via upstream stable (as long as that is appropriate for upstream stable).

-   -  For serious problem fixes, the patch must be sent the the kernel-team mailing list.
-Patches require ACK's from at least two senior kernel-team members before being applied to the Ubuntu kernel tree.
-Even when going into the Ubuntu kernel tree on the faster path, the next step should also be done.
+   -  For serious problem fixes, the patch should be sent the the kernel-team mailing list in parallel to being submitted upstream.
+      SRU patches submitted for inclusion in an Ubuntu kernel require ACK's from at least two senior Ubuntu kernel-team members before being applied to the Ubuntu kernel tree.
+Again, even when going into an Ubuntu kernel tree on an accelerated path, the patch should also be submitted upstream.

 | ``   To: kernel-team@lists.ubuntu.com``
 | ``   Subject: [``\ \ ``] SRU: ``\